Dilru1/SteadyDiffuseEmission/README.md

 box(15.5,15.5,30.0,30.0,0.0)
 ```

+### Script List:

-4. Scripts inside each subdirectories in ScriptsForSteadySpectra/SERVER_FILES/XXXXXXX/
+4. **Scripts located within each subdirectory** in `ScriptsForSteadySpectra/SERVER_FILES/XXXXXXX/`:
- 4.1 all_new_command.sh #main script to run spectral extraction of the steady emission compatible pixels for given observation ID.
+   4.1 **`all_new_command.sh`**: The primary script that initiates the spectral extraction process for pixels exhibiting steady emission, specific to the given observation ID.
-First
-4.2 1_create_region.py #create region files in sky coordinates using the **reg_row_pix.reg** and **box_mask_sky.reg** file.
+   4.2 **`1_create_region.py`**: Generates region files in sky coordinates by utilizing the `reg_row_pix.reg` and `box_mask_sky.reg` files.
- 4.2 5_coordinateconv2.py #convert region files in sky cooridinates to the XMM-Newton detector coodinates
+   4.3 **`5_coordinateconv2.py`**: Converts the generated region files from sky coordinates to XMM-Newton detector coordinates.
- 4.3 createbintable_edit.py #create FITS table of the region files to exclude from spectral extraction (for individual pixels)
+   4.4 **`createbintable_edit.py`**: Creates a FITS table of the individual pixels to be excluded from the spectral extraction process.
- 4.3 createbintable_bigtable.py #create FITS table of the region files to exclude from spectral extraction (for larger region)
+   4.5 **`createbintable_bigtable.py`**: Produces a FITS table for larger regions to be excluded from spectral extraction.

+---

-### Steps to execute:
+### Steps to Execute:

-Local directory
+**Local Directory:**
- 1. In your local directory run  ScriptsForSteadySpectra/1_create_countmaps.py
+1. Run `ScriptsForSteadySpectra/1_create_countmaps.py` from your local directory.
- 2. Run ScriptsForSteadySpectra/1_create_region.py.
+2. Run `ScriptsForSteadySpectra/1_create_region.py`.
- 3. Modify **box_mask_sky.reg** based on the region (Sir B, G0.66 and Sgr B2)
+3. Modify the `box_mask_sky.reg` file based on the region of interest (e.g., Sir B, G0.66, or Sgr B2).
-4. Make sure  ScriptsForSteadySpectra/SERVER_FILES/XXXXXX/ has following files
-	all_new_command.sh, python_scripts/1_create_region.py, python_scripts/1_create_region.py, python_scripts/createbintable_edit.py

-python_scripts/createbintable_bigtable.py

-(Check the header locations)
+4. Ensure the directory `ScriptsForSteadySpectra/SERVER_FILES/XXXXXX/` contains the following files:
+   - `all_new_command.sh`
+   - `python_scripts/1_create_region.py`
+   - `python_scripts/5_coordinateconv2.py`
+   - `python_scripts/createbintable_edit.py`
+   - `python_scripts/createbintable_bigtable.py`
+   *(Make sure to verify the header locations in each script.)*

-5. Use SERVER_FILES/upload.sh to upload all the necessary script to remote location in IPAG cluster
+5. Use `SERVER_FILES/upload.sh` to upload all necessary scripts to the remote IPAG cluster.

 **Note:**

-1. All the main scripts needs to be uploaded one time.
-Each time you execute new spectral extraction only change **box_mask_sky.reg** to change the
-Extraction region. and the *reg_row_pix.reg* based on the epoch, whether single pixel included or not, 95% or 50% etc.

-Remote directory:
-1. Make sure Directory Structure are okay.
-2. Make sure directory Structure are
+- The main scripts only need to be uploaded once.
+For each new spectral extraction, you only need to modify `box_mask_sky.reg` to adjust the extraction region, and update `reg_row_pix.reg` based on the epoch, whether to include single pixels, and whether to apply the 95% or 50% emission boundaries.

+---

+**Remote Directory:**
+1. Ensure that the directory structure is correctly organized.
+2. Verify that the directory structure adheres to the required format.